Stories making the Swiss Sunday papers

 A painful audit

-The NZZ am Sonntag reports that Ruag, a defence technology and aviation group owned by the Swiss state, was so opposed to the idea of an audit of its finances that the finance committee of Parliament was forced to intervene.
+The NZZ am Sonntag reports that Ruag, a defence technology and aviation group owned by the Swiss state, was so opposed to the idea of an audit of its finances that the parliamentary finance committee was forced to intervene.

 Pirmin Schwander, the president of the committee, told the newspaper that several letters and meetings were necessary to ensure the audit went ahead.

-The Bern-based group tried to use the opinion of a law professor that said the audit was unnecessary, and only acquiesced – reluctantly – after the intervention of the committee.
+The Bern-based company tried to use the opinion of a law professor that said the audit was unnecessary, and only acquiesced – reluctantly – after the intervention of the committee.

 “We should have come to an agreement on terms acceptable to both parties,” a Ruag spokesman told the newspaper on Sunday.